mui-z/wolf/README.md

 # wolf push ~/projects/FooApp/FooAppPackage/UIComponent
 ```

-This command push to xcode and apply changes.
+Push to xcode and apply changes.
 Note that this command forces an overwrite!

 ### sync